kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_5.md

 ## 4.1	Where we are?
 We have progressed tremendously: starting from zero we practiced at this stage the most used Solidity constructs to make smart contracts.
 We did it from a browser, without any installation nor configuration.

-Maybe we are still inside a sandbox, and we barely scratched the surface of Solidity programming, but we have learned the equivalent of nine months of blockchain education, a few years ago when tools like Remix and the utility libraries were not available.
+Maybe we are still inside a sandbox, and we barely scratched the surface of Solidity programming, but we have learned the equivalent of nine months of blockchain education a few years ago, when tools like Remix and the utility libraries were not available.

 Remix is a professional-grade integrated development environment for Ethereum smart contracts.
 It can go very far in the development process, yet right from the box, it offers a lot to the apprentice smart contract programmer.